ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 The last one is the least obvious.
 Fitting donations into your expenses forces OSS funding into something that appears to be a legitimate business expense.
-Traditionally this has been in the form of "enterprise licenses" which provide no benefit, toothless "support" contracts, or other tricks to make the money come from another source in the budget.
+This has been in the form of "enterprise licenses" which provide no benefit, toothless "support" contracts, or other tricks to make the money come from another source in the budget.